Quantum and Classical Query Complexities for Generalized Simon's Problem: Exact quantum query complexity for the generalized Simon's problem

-\end{definition} From the above definition, $Q_n(1)$ is the probability that $A$ accepts $f$, with $f$ hiding a subgroup of $G$ of order 1, and the subgroup has only one element $0^n$.
-As for $Q_n(2^k)$, it represents the probability that $A$ accepts $f$, with $f$ hiding a subgroup of $G$ of order $2^k$.
+\end{proposition} From the above proposition, $Q_n(1)$ is the probability that $\cal A$ accepts $f$, with $f$ hiding a subgroup of $G$ of order 1, and the subgroup has only one element $0^n$.
+As for $Q_n(2^k)$, it represents the probability that $\cal A$ accepts $f$, with $f$ hiding a subgroup of $G$ of order $2^k$.

 We recall a useful lemma by Koiran (\cite{Koiran2007}, Lemma 5).